-Businesses and companies have various options at their disposal that they can use to raise capital.
-Initial Public offerings and Follow on Public Offerings are some of the options that entities use to meet their monetary needs.
+Companies have various options at their disposal that they can use to raise capital.
+Initial public offerings (IPOs) and follow-on offerings (FPOs) are some of the options that they use to meet their monetary needs.

-IPOs and FPOs differ a great deal in the way they are carried out as well as the pricing, even though both of them serve the same purpose.
+IPOs and FPOs differ a great deal in the way they are carried out and how they’re priced, even though both of them serve the same basic purpose.

-An Initial Public Offering refers to the listing of a private company in a stock exchange.
-The listing provides a way for a private entity to go public, and in the process, raise capital by issuing equity in their company to retail and institutional investors.
-IPOs act as a turning point for many businesses as it acts as an effective way of raising money from the public to finance various projects.
+An initial public offering refers to the listing of a private company in a stock exchange.
+The listing provides a way for a private entity to go public, and in the process raising capital by issuing equity in the company to retail and institutional investors.
+IPOs act as a turning point for many businesses as they are an effective way of raising money from the public to finance various projects.

 How IPOs are priced

 The IPO price is the price at which a company would be able to raise capital, depending on the number of shares bought by investors.
-Factors taken into consideration when determining the IPO price include the condition of the economy, the company’s goal, as well as the success’ failure rate of the road shows carried out.
+Factors taken into consideration when determining the IPO price include the condition of the economy, the company’s goals, and its fundamental strength.

-It is common for underwriters to under price IPOs as a way of ensuring full subscription.
-The IPO price is, most of the time, enticing, arousing confidence that the share price would rise significantly immediately after the IPO.
+It is common for underwriters to underprice IPOs.
+The IPO price thus becomes enticing to investors, arousing confidence that the share price will rise significantly immediately after the IPO.

-Unlike an Initial Public Offering, a Follow on Public Offering involves the issuance of shares of a company that is already listed on a stock exchange.
-It is essentially the issuance of additional shares after an Initial Public Offering.
+Unlike an IPO, an FPO involves the issuance of shares of a company that is already listed on a stock exchange.
+It is essentially the issuance of additional shares after an IPO.

-The other option is non-dilutive, as it involves directors and current shareholders selling-off privately held shares.
-In this case, there is no creation or issuance of additional shares and is commonly referred to as a secondary offering.
+The other option is a non-dilutive offering, which involves directors and current shareholders selling off privately held shares.
+In this case, there is no creation or issuance of additional shares.
+This is commonly referred to as a secondary offering.

-Pricing in a Follow on Public Offering is market-driven, and investors get a chance to value a company before buying.
-Given that a FPO comes into play on companies already listed on an exchange, the price is, most of the time, a discount to a stock closing market price.
+Pricing in an FPO is market-driven, as investors get a chance to evaluate a company before buying.
+Given that an FPO comes into play on companies already listed on an exchange, the price often comes at a discount to a stock’s closing market price.

-While an IPO price is purely based on valuation, an FPO price will most of the time focus on marketing efforts.
+While an IPO price is purely based on valuation, an FPO price often focuses on marketing efforts.